Learning Engineer Agent

 Backend: Python services on Google Cloud Run.
 Shared agent code in a common library to avoid duplication across services.

 LLM Strategy: Hybrid.
 Gemini 2.0 Flash handles research and web grounding — it is the best model available for tasks that require synthesising information from live sources.
 Claude Sonnet handles reasoning — interview question generation, pedagogical structuring, knowledge synthesis.
 Each model is doing what it is actually best at.
+Pipeline V2 adds Claude Opus for the PedagogicalDesignerAgent — the agent whose output quality most determines the quality of everything downstream.

 Infrastructure: Firestore for real-time data and version management.
 Secret Manager for credentials.
 Firebase Authentication.
 Gmail API for expert invitations.
 Google Slides API and Drive API for export.